whiprandolph/bestseller/Part 2 - Why Are We So Lost/11 - Why Don't More People Stand Together.md

 In their book _A Basic Call to Consciousness_, Haudenosaunee writers summarized many crucial aspects of their society that have allowed them to maintain a respectful way of life among the people, and between the people and the Earth.

-It is impossible to briefly recount all the ways the Haudenosaunee have maintained a healthy culture for so long, but I believe six elements have many lessons to teach.
+It is impossible to briefly recount all the ways the Haudenosaunee have maintained a healthy culture for so long, but I believe these elements have many lessons to teach:

 1. _Solidarity_: As one people, they stood in solidarity to ensure that if anyone were attacked, the entire Confederacy would respond.

     Everyone was trained from birth to uphold the agreements of their society, and to defend anyone who was oppressed.
 They did not just make a strong government to keep them safe.
-They created a spiritually strong society full of individuals who accepted responsibility for upholding rules that worked for everybody.
+They created a spiritually strong society of individuals who accepted responsibility for upholding rules that worked for everybody.

-2. _Intentionally Avoiding Causes of Past Conflicts_: The founders studied causes of past conflicts, and created a Grand Council that helped resolve disputes, among other functions.
+2. _Intentionally Avoiding Causes of Past Conflicts_: The founders studied causes of past conflicts and created a Grand Council that helped resolve disputes, among other functions.

-    Instead of seeking peace at all costs, the founders sought to create a just society, from which peace would naturally follow.

 3. _Acknowledging the Earth's Needs_: The traditional Haudenosaunee took the nonhumans' needs into account, embracing strict laws of conservation and carefully avoiding degrading the land.

     As a result, the Haudenosaunee lived with an "almost unimaginable abundance... of nuts, berries, roots, and herbs... the rivers teemed with fish and the forest and its meadows abounded with game..."**

+4. _Achieving Peace by Standing for Justice_: When there is no justice, "peace" is actually submission.
+The Haudenosaunee's founders prioritized justice, saying that "if absolute justice was established in the world, peace would naturally follow."**

-4. _Rejecting Private Property_: The traditional Haudenosaunee wisely rejected private property and emphasized sharing, believing that allowing private property would eventually destroy their culture.
+5. _Rejecting Private Property_: The traditional Haudenosaunee wisely rejected private property and emphasized sharing, believing that allowing private property would eventually destroy their culture.
 They wrote, "That idea (property) would produce slavery...[and] would destroy our culture, which requires that every individual live in service to the Spiritual Ways and The People."**

-5. _Avoiding Conquering Other People_: They committed to never impose taxes or religion on anyone they defeated in war.
+6. _Avoiding Conquering Other People_: They committed to never impose taxes or religion on anyone they defeated in war.
 While the Haudenosaunee were willing to keep fighting a war until the threat was fully addressed, adversaries could call for a cessation of hostilities at any time.
 The Haudenosaunee committed to never have a society where a few people ruled over the rest, even when they won the war and could be the rulers!

-6. _Leaders Serve the People_: They specifically avoided factions, and no government imposed laws on anyone.
+7. _Leaders Serve the People_: They specifically avoided factions, and no government imposed laws on anyone.
 Instead, the traditional Haudenosaunee's political leaders were also their spiritual leaders, and they were expected to be extremely generous.

-The Haudenosaunee recognized that a culture that accepted private property ownership would eventually have leaders that exclude people from accessing others' property.
-These leaders would no longer perform their duties of serving everyone and helping to redistribute goods.
-This shows how a gift economy, servant-leadership, and a culture of respect all fit together.

 What was the end result of a society based in part on these principles?
 Whereas one encyclopedia defines a "utopia" as "impossibly idealistic", the Haudenosaunee writers described how, prior to the arrival of European unhealthy cultures, "It was, in fact, a kind of Utopia, a place where no one went hungry, a place where the people were happy and healthy."

 In light of all this, is violence always bad?
 Or is there a deeper way to think about violence, and how it could be used responsibly for good?
-To explore, join me in _Chapter 11: Selfish Violence vs Violence-In-Service_.
+To explore, join me in _Chapter 12: Selfish Violence vs Violence-In-Service_.

 <div style="break-after:page"></div>